 - You could re-do the plunging if you wish to but if you aren’t seeing any process with multiple plunges, it’s time you looked at alternatives to fix the drain clog.

 Alternative to Drain Plunger

-If that fails, there are several homemade and chemical cleaners that can disintegrate the clog by reacting with them inside the drain pipe, helping restore the flow of water.
+If that fails, several homemade and chemical cleaners can disintegrate the clog by reacting with them inside the drain pipe, helping restore the flow of water.

 Choosing the best solution is important to fight clogs because each clog is different and the material causing the clog, its location in the drain pipe, and its severity all play a part in determining what method, tool, or chemical you should use to get rid of it.

 If all else fails, calling in plumbers to have a look and fix the clog for you is the ultimate option that you should consider.
-There are several professional plumbers and plumbing companies that provide prompt service to help you get rid of clogged sink drains and toilets.
+Several professional plumbers and plumbing companies provide prompt service to help you get rid of clogged sink drains and toilets.